technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS student guide - SAP_plus_extend_and_innovate.md

 *   They would like to utilize social media sentiment analytics for inventory recommendations.
 *   Contoso would like to use external feeds with such information as road closures and inclement weather to manage deliveries efficiently.

 Contoso wants to take control of their supply chain to ensure that their customers can easily locate and purchase the products they are interested in and that their stores are prepared to keep up with the actual demand.
-To accomplish this, Contoso will need to establish a 360-degree view of the supply chain, with data analysis and reporting that provides the business with the ability to address manufacturing and service issues, plan and schedule deliveries of products according to forecasted needs, and gauge these needs based on customer sentiment and up-to-date buying trends.
+To accomplish this, Contoso will need to establish a 360-degree view of the supply chain, with data analysis and reporting that provides the business with the ability to address manufacturing and service issues, plan, and schedule deliveries of products according to forecasted needs, and gauge these needs based on customer sentiment and up-to-date buying trends.

 As part of its business plan, Contoso is looking to implement the following objectives: